AcalaNetwork/evm-examples/README.md

 In the erc20 directory, run `yarn test` or `npm run test`.

-The test cases are largely compatible with [ethers.js](https://docs.ethers.io/v5/) and [waffle](https://ethereum-waffle.readthedocs.io/en/latest/)
+The test cases are compatible with [ethers.js](https://docs.ethers.io/v5/) and [waffle](https://ethereum-waffle.readthedocs.io/en/latest/)